omkarfadtare965/CodeChef/README.md

 __DAG (Directed Acyclic Graph):__
 - DAG stands for Directed Acyclic Graph, where ___'Directed'___ indicates a one-way relationship between nodes, ___'Acyclic'___ means you cannot start at one node and follow the directed edges to return to the same node, and ___'Graph'___ refers to the collection of nodes (tasks) that are connected by edges, representing the flow of data or execution in a way that reflects their relationships and dependencies.
-- Orchestrator tools are used for executing nodes or tasks in the correct order based on their dependencies in a pipeline.
+- Orchestrator tools are used to execute nodes or tasks in the correct order based on their dependencies in a pipeline.
 These tools automate the scheduling, execution, and management of tasks to ensure that each task is performed in sequence, according to the dependencies defined within the pipeline.

 ### TFX (TensorFlow Extended)
 - TFX is a widely used open-source framework for creating end-to-end machine learning pipelines.